Nifty April futures at premium

-Indiabulls Housing Finance, State Bank of India (SBI) and Reliance Industries (RIL) were the top traded individual stock futures contracts in F&O segment of NSE.
+Reliance Industries (RIL), State Bank of India (SBI) and ITC were the top traded individual stock futures contracts in F&O segment of NSE.

 The April 2019 F&O contracts expire on 25 April 2019.